jessicascarborough/432-2021/labs/README.md

 - [Lab 01](https://github.com/THOMASELOVE/432-2021/tree/master/labs/lab01) instructions and other materials are now available.
 - [Lab 02](https://github.com/THOMASELOVE/432-2021/tree/master/labs/lab02) instructions and other materials are now available.
-- [Lab 03](https://github.com/THOMASELOVE/432-2021/tree/master/labs/lab03) materials are coming soon.
+- [Lab 03](https://github.com/THOMASELOVE/432-2021/tree/master/labs/lab03) instructions and other materials are now available.
-- [Lab 04](https://github.com/THOMASELOVE/432-2021/tree/master/labs/lab04) materials are coming soon.
+- [Lab 04](https://github.com/THOMASELOVE/432-2021/tree/master/labs/lab04) materials will appear later.
-- [Lab 05](https://github.com/THOMASELOVE/432-2021/tree/master/labs/lab05) materials are coming soon.
+- [Lab 05](https://github.com/THOMASELOVE/432-2021/tree/master/labs/lab05) materials will appear later.
 - [Lab 06](https://github.com/THOMASELOVE/432-2021/tree/master/labs/lab06) instructions and other materials are now available.
 Note that Lab 06 is **optional** and can be done at any time during the class.

 Deadlines for all Labs are provided in the [Course Calendar](https://thomaselove.github.io/432/calendar.html).